AcenoTecnologia/tuxniffer/README.md

 - The first layer is a IPv4 packet (with fake IP addresses);
 - The second layer is a UDP packet (with a fake port);
 - The third layer is the "TI Radio Packet Info", that contains details about COMs, frequency, PHYs, RSSI and FCS;
-- The forth layer is the data layer (IEEE 802.15.4, BLE, ...);
+- The forth layer can be other Packet Info layer (like BLE Packet Info), or the data layer (IEEE 802.15.4, BLE, ...);

-The first two layers are used only to send the "TI Radio Packet Info", and does not impact the data layer.
+**The first two layers are used only to send the "TI Radio Packet Info" by the original SmartRF Packet Sniffer 2 software and contain fake data, thus, it does not impact the data layer nor represent real IP addresses and ports.**

 ## Texas Instruments Documentation Issues